cu-mkp/2017-workshop-edition/_texts/p-115v_tl.md

 ## Giving ventilation to your mold

-If your herbage is very fine, in addition to vents, you can drive a thread through the <span class="m">clay</span> contour of your herbage instead of casting with a needle, and thread it also in the herbage.
-The thread will burn, like the herbage, and the hole will remain, thus giving extra ventilation.
+If your herbage is very fine, in addition to vents, you can pass a thread through the <span class="m">clay</span> contour instead of casting with a needle, and ensure that it also passes through the herbage.
+As the thread burns like the herbage, the hole will remain, which will give air and wind to help clean.

 > *at left middle margin*
 >